seilylook/seilylook.github.io/posts/spark-hierarchy/index.md

 ## Memory

-Each server also has memory.
+Each executor also has memory.
 But not all of it is given for Spark.
 On average 90% of this memory is given for Spark.

 At a high level, this memory is divided into Storage and Working Memory.